RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 This case example and study can be used with its texts for other studies on bots, domestic abuse, disinformation/influence, and private sector operations against women and those around them, often including their partners, businesses, nonprofits, and acquaintances.

 The motivations behind these operations often come from the coercive control to take down these women, their witnesses, and their support for decades, only now moved mostly online to avoid data analysis and oversight.
 The higher skill, natural language, and volume stems from the amounts of funds, specialties, and layers of companies used.
-<br>E.g., attacking the partners of these figures has been happening for decades, e.g, with 'fixers,' but not publicly researched before.
+- E.g., attacking the partners of these figures has been happening for decades, e.g, with 'fixers,' but not publicly researched before.
 It truly requires gamifying and deflecting with your own data, analysis, intelligence, and power.
-<br>At higher income levels, private security can be used against women in domestic abuse.
+- At higher income levels, private security can be used against women in domestic abuse.
 At any level, software and accounts can be used against women.
+- It's difficult to be the first to establish a precedence, but it's thrilling too.
+Can you think of any services currently that combat these types of situations?

 ## Some Interesting points - Interpretations: